EncisoAlva/Virtual-Deep-Electrodes/README.md

 - **Output:**
   - Electrode locations

-Electrode positions in some animal models -such as minipig, _Sus scrofa_- are not yet fully standardized.
-Thus electrode position must be determined manually.

 The brain cortex surface was extracted from a publicly available MRI template, published by Norris et al.
 Extraction was performed using the CAT toolbox, running within the Brainstorm toolbox.